 Marketers in other fast-paced industries, such as tech, can learn a lot from the branding strategies of gaming companies who made it to the top and managed to stay there.
 We decided to analyze the top companies in the gaming industry — according to data — and explore how they have been successful in building a strong brand during times of extreme change.

-Using insights from our brand tracking software, we compared brand awareness and brand usage to discover the secrets behind the success of the iconic Angry Birds brand and how Epic Games managed to win over Generation Z.
+Using insights from our brand tracking software, we compared brand awareness and brand usage to discover the secrets behind the success of the iconic Angry Birds) brand and how Epic Games managed to win over Generation Z.

-Gaming is for nerds, right?
+Gaming is for Nerds, Right?

-Wrong.
-65% of all US adults play video games, 46% of gamers are female and 52% are college-educated.
 As gaming is now the leading form of entertainment today, the “gamer” stereotype is fast becoming extinct.
 After all, we don’t have a specific term to describe people who watch movies or listen to music.
 So what changed?
 In a word, mobile.
 Making games accessible to everybody changed the face of the industry forever.
 People no longer need to buy special hardware; almost anyone can just whip out their smartphone and start playing.
 The massive shift to mobile has inspired new distribution and monetization strategies, a trend also seen in other industries such as finance, healthcare, and retail.

 So, let’s dive into the brand awareness and brand usage of the top gaming companies and take a look at how they successfully navigated dramatic changes in technology and user behavior.

 Which Companies in the Gaming Industry are Winning at Brand Awareness?